genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 ### Resetting the layout

-The user's layout is now saved, now we need to create a reset button.Now we are going to create this button.
+The user's layout is now saved; now are going to create a reset button.

 The first thing we want to do is to update the `Order` component with a reference to the layout.